IN ASSOCIATION WITH US INDOOR SOCCER

 Individuals or groups wishing to form (including, but not limited to physically and mentally challenged players) are encouraged to contact management for more information.

-Players are required to wear matching uniforms consisting of the same color and style jersey/shirt with numbers, shorts and socks.
+Players are required to wear matching uniforms consisting of the same color and style jersey/shirt, shorts, and socks.
 Matching Uniforms will be enforced following the 3 game, and will restrict player’s access if he/she doesn’t abide by the team’s uniforms.
 Shin guards are required to be worn by all players and must be covered by stockings at all times.
-Shoes must be of an indoor type; no metal or screw tip cleats are allowed.
+Shoes must be indoor shoes or molded cleats; no metal or screw tip cleats are allowed.
 Field players may not wear long pants, only goalkeepers.

 Goalkeepers will wear jersey colors that distinguish them from all other field players and The Referees.
 Other permitted equipment includes gloves, goalie pants, and approved headgear.
 Home vs. Visitor Requirements: